EleazarMelendez/Excuse-Generator-Project/README.md

-# Instagram-Post-Exercise
+# Excuse Generator Exercise
-This repository will hold files for the Instagram post exercise of the full-stack developer bootcamp
+This repository will hold files for the Excuse Generator exercise of the full-stack developer bootcamp

 To run the preview window, enter the following command: